sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 </table>

 **Note** When a device is on AC power, notifications of all priorities from UWP apps will be delivered.
 When a device is on DC power, only high priority and medium priority notifications from exempt UWP apps will be delivered.
 The priority level of different types of notifications is app-specific.
 For example, Inbox Mail app incoming mail notifications are low priority.
 For notifications that are delivered during Modern Standby, typically only toast notifications will turn on the display.
 Raw notifications could also turn on the display, depending on the type of payload they are delivering.
-For more information about UWP app notifications, please refer to this page on [WNS Notification Priorities](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/wns-notification-priorities).
+For more information about UWP app notifications, please refer to [WNS Notification Priorities](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/wns-notification-priorities).

-There are two ways the user can set an app as exempt: 1) In Settings > Battery > See which apps are affecting your battery life, select an app and uncheck the "Let Windows decide when this app can run in the background."
-Then, check "Allow the app to run background tasks."
-2) Select the app in Settings > Personalization > Lock Screen > "Choose an app to show detailed status" or "Choose apps to show quick status".
-In either case, the user should also ensure that under Settings > Notifications and Actions > Notifications, "Show notifications on the lock screen" and "Get notifications from apps and other senders" are enabled.
+To set an app as exempt, go to Settings > Battery > See which apps are affecting your battery life, select an app and uncheck the "Let Windows decide when this app can run in the background."
+To allow notifications from apps, ensure Settings > Notifications and Actions > Notifications > "Get notifications from apps and other senders" is enabled.

 Skype is exempt by default.
-To change settings for Skype incoming calls, the user should navigate to Settings > System > Notifications and Actions > Notifications > Show reminders and incoming VoIP calls on the lock screen.
-To change other Skype notification settings, the user should navigate to Settings > System > Notifications and Actions > Get notifications from these senders > Skype.
+To change settings for Skype incoming calls, go to Settings > System > Notifications and Actions > Notifications > Show reminders and incoming VoIP calls on the lock screen.
+To change other Skype notification settings, go to Settings > System > Notifications and Actions > Get notifications from these senders > Skype.

 To configure location services settings and see which apps are using geofencing, the user can navigate to Settings > Privacy  > Location.
+To find out if an app uses geovisits APIs, please contact the app developer.

 ### Remote Access